BSA LifeStructures

-BSA is an architectural and engineering firm headquartered in Indianapolis, Indiana.
-The firm, founded in 1975, has seven studios in the United States that include: Austin, Texas, Charlotte, North Carolina, Denver, Colorado, St. Louis, Missouri, Indianapolis, Indiana, Raleigh, North Carolina and Tampa, Florida.
+BSA is an architectural and engineering firm headquartered in Indianapolis.
+The firm, founded in 1975, has eight studios in the United States that include: Austin, Texas, Charlotte, North Carolina, Denver, Houston, St. Louis, Indianapolis, Raleigh, North Carolina and Tampa, Florida.

 Work

 BSA focuses on architectural, engineering, design and planning services for the healthcare, research and higher education sectors.
 Tim Spence is the current CEO, taking the position in May 2023.
 Sam Jackson is President.
-Tim Bosche serves as Chief Design Officer, Kenyon Worrell as Chief Operations Officer, Stephanie Peavler as Chief Financial Officer, and Brian Moore as Chief Marketing Officer.
+Tim Bosche serves as Chief Design Officer, Kenyon Worrell as Chief Operations Officer, Stephanie Peavler as Chief Financial Officer and Chief Revenue Officer, and Brian Moore as Chief Marketing Officer.
 The company is employee-owned, operating as an ESOP.

-BSA ranked #10 in Modern Healthcare's 2025 Construction & Design Survey of Top Healthcare Architecture Firms.
+BSA ranked #8 in Modern Healthcare's 2026 Construction & Design Survey of Top Healthcare Architecture Firms and ranked #10 in 2025.
 BSA ranked #9 in Building Design+Construction's Top University Building Architecture firms in 2025.
 The firm has also been named to Zweig Group's "Best Firms to Work For" and "Hot Firms List".
-Additionally, BSA was named Top Workplaces featured in USA TODAY in 2024 and 2025.
+Additionally, BSA was named Top Workplaces featured in USA TODAY in 2024, 2025 and 2026.

 The firm has produced a podcast since 2023, called BSA By Design, which is hosted by Moore.

 One of the firm's Higher Education projects, the Wake Tech Education and Innovation Center, was named runner-up 2024 Green Globes Project of the Year.

 BSA is a member of the project leadership team for IU Health's new downtown hospital, which will bring a next-generation acute-care adult hospital to Indiana.
 BSA, along with CSO and RATIO, formed a joint venture, CURIS Design, to blend architectural design, healthcare planning, and project management expertise into a single entity focused on delivering exceptional quality in healthcare design.
 The Indianapolis Studio has completed work with Indiana University, Purdue University, the University of Notre Dame, Butler University, Indiana Biosciences Research Institute, Neurodiagnostic Institute, Eskenazi, Columbus Regional, Community Health Network, Ascension, and IU Health.

-The Raleigh Studio has completed work with Wake Tech Community College, East Carolina University, the University of North Carolina (Chapel Hill), as well as WakeMed Health & Hospitals, UNC Rex Healthcare, and UNC Health.
-In St. Louis, the firm has completed work with Children's Mercy, Mercy Health, BJC Healthcare, Sarah Bush Lincoln Health System, Washington University (St. Louis) and Phelps Country Regional Medical Center.
+The Raleigh Studio has completed work with Wake Technical Community College, East Carolina University, the University of North Carolina at Chapel Hill, as well as WakeMed Health & Hospitals, UNC Rex Healthcare, and UNC Health.
+In St. Louis, the firm has completed work with Children's Mercy, Mercy Health, BJC Healthcare, Sarah Bush Lincoln Health System, Washington University in St. Louis and Phelps Country Regional Medical Center.
 BSA's Austin Studio has completed work with Houston Methodist, the University of Texas at Austin, and Central Health.

 On May 1, 2023, BSA acquired Carastro & Associates engineering firm in Tampa, Florida.
-The firm opened its seventh studio in Charlotte, North Carolina in October 2025.
+The firm opened its seventh studio in Charlotte, North Carolina in October 2025 and its eighth studio in Houston, Texas in January 2026.